 Aluminum recycling facts

 Unlike many materials, aluminum can be recycled infinitely—at least in theory.
-However, while it is among the most easily recycled materials within our waste streams, and among the most profitable, plenty of our aluminum waste still ends up in landfill.
+However, while it is among the most easily recycled materials within our waste streams, and among the most profitable, tons of aluminum waste still ends up in landfill.
 Read these stats to understand our aluminum recycling habits.

 - The degrade time for aluminum is around 200-500 years, meaning that if it does go to landfill it takes a very long time to break down.